Brasstown, North Carolina: Economic and Infrastructure Growth

 The 6,000 sqft Brasstown Community Center was built and opened in 1998.
 It features a commercial kitchen, a gym that can seat 850 people, a fenced playground, and a quarter-mile walking track.
 It also functions as the town's voting site.
 Brasstown Airport opened by 2005 on Settawig Road.
 Little Brasstown Creek Park opened in 2006 on the Folk School campus.
 The park includes the Rivercane Walk, Cherokee history and artwork exhibits, and multiple nature trails.
 Brasstown's Hollywood-style hillside sign was erected by 2008.
 Clay County's two-day Punkin Chunkin Festival, where pumpkins are launched through the air via catapult, has been held on Settawig Road in Brasstown since 2009.
 Brasstown also hosts the Folk School's annual Fall Festival, which began in 1974 and draws thousands of people to the community.
+In mid-2026, Peachtree Fire & Rescue took over fire protection and emergency services for the Cherokee County side of Brasstown (which had long been covered by Clay County Fire & Rescue).
+Peachtree Fire & Rescue built a new station adjacent to the Folk School, improving the area's ISO Fire Protection rating from Class 6 to Class 5.

+Geography

+Brasstown is located in southwest Clay County and southeast Cherokee County at the confluence of the Hiwassee River and Brasstown Creek.
+The waterways separate the two counties.
+In 2026, Tennessee Valley Authority released a map showing that approximately 25 structures in downtown Brasstown would be flooded in the event that Chatuge Dam failed.

 Annual opossum drop

 The Possum Drop was an annual event at Clay's Corner convenience store organized by Clay and Judy Logan.
 At midnight on New Year's Eve, instead of dropping an object, a plexiglass box containing a living opossum was lowered from the roof of the store.
 At midnight the animal was lowered to the ground while a small crowd of local residents sometimes shot fireworks.
 The opossum was released afterward.